 This means that organisations need to work harder to maintain their security infrastructure when staff are working from home.
 To get started, we’ve put together a list of top tips on how to maintain cyber security for your company when working from home.

 Any company that allows its employees to work from home should think about creating a remote working policy to help manage the cyber security risks.
 This policy should clearly outline your security protocols and highlight the consequences of non-compliance.
 It’s good to include things like how to store data securely, creating and updating strong passwords, VPN rules and a policy for non-work-related website usage.
 You can also include rules surrounding where your employees should work, including the risks of working in a public space, or on a train, and using free Wi-Fi.

 Make sure the tech toolbox is up to date

-Companies should have up to date cyber security protocols which includes tech tools that will keep everyone cyber safe when working from home.
+Companies should have up to date cyber security protocols which include tech tools that will keep everyone cyber safe when working from home.
 This means you should have firewalls, antivirus software, and other security features such as a VPN, two-factor authentication, backups and encryption tools.
-If your staff have all of the tools to keep them safe, they are more likely to avoid cyberthreats whilst working from home.
+If your staff have all of the tools to keep them safe, they are more likely to avoid cyber threats whilst working from home.